asheeshcric/krishisathi/README.md

 * **Manish Adhikari** - *Project Member* - [Manish Adhikari](https://github.com/Manish-Adhikari)

 ## Acknowledgements
-* Personnels who were involved in contributing to the project from Kathmandu Engineering College, TU
+* To the personnel who were involved in contributing to the project from Kathmandu Engineering College, TU